 After the administrator configures the Context Hub service, you can view the contextual information for the meta values in the Navigate view and the Events view.
 For more information on configuring the Context Hub service, see the Context Hub Configuration Guide.
-For information about performing Context Lookup for meta values, see View Additional Context for a Data Point.
+For information about performing Context Lookup for meta values, see Look Up Additional Context in the Navigate and Events Views.

 The Context Hub service is pre-configured with default meta type and meta key mapping.
 For information about the mapping of the context hub meta value with investigation meta key, see "Manage Meta Type and Meta Key Mapping" in the Context Hub Configuration Guide